 Put another round in the chamber and fire a round.

-This drill involves two shots to the chest and one to the head and it’s the same drill with any weapon platform.
+This drill involves two shots to the chest and one to the head, and it’s the same drill as any weapon platform.

 The Failure to Stop Drill, or Mozambique, is mostly useful with a rifle or pistol.